Home » Drawing Tutorials » Basic Tutorials » How to Draw a Car from the Front

 Step 3 – Draw the car’s bumper intakes and grille

 The car must have air intakes in order to take the air for the engine and cool the car.
 In this step, we will go into the details of the bumper and draw a radiator grille.
+Draw the grille centrally, shaping it according to the style you want – tall and wide for an SUV, or narrow and sleek for a sports car.
+Add the air intakes on each side of the bumper.
 Do not forget about such a mandatory detail as a license plate.
-Do not forget that everything should be done in the form of a loose sketch.

 Draw the car’s bumper intakes and grille